Hexagram Forty-four—Gradual Invasion

-Your symbol is Hexagram number forty-four, gradual invasion.
 A devious person wins government office, then tries to take over by appointing like minded people as ministers.
-The situation is compared to a motivated woman marrying a man to take over his wealth.
+The situation is compared to a motivated woman marrying a man for his money.

 The first line, yin, shows that such a person should be kept in check like a carriage with the brake set firmly.
 Movement in any direction will bring misfortune.
 The analogy is given of a young pig that is sure to cause trouble if let loose.

-The second line, yang, shows a person with fish in his/her sack.
-The good fortune can become clouded if s/he allows the unruly person of the first line to meet with his/her guests.
+The second line, yang, shows a person with fish in their sack.
+They could lose their good fortune if they allow the unruly person of the first line to meet with their guests.

-The fourth line, yang, shows a person carrying his/her bag, but the fish have been lost.
+The fourth line, yang, shows a person carrying their bag, but the fish have been lost.
 Since an unqualified person has managed to make away with the fish there will be misfortune.

-The sixth line, yang, shows one who is desperate to regain his/her lost wealth.
+The sixth line, yang, shows one who is desperate to regain their lost wealth.
 This person puts on horns and fights the aggressor.
-Although his/her position is dangerous and will cause some regret, the action is necessary given the circumstances.
+Although their position is dangerous and will cause some regret, the action is necessary given the circumstances.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.